 - Complete the scholarship application form by February 28, 2019

 - Fill out application in full including essay questions

-- Upload unofficial transcript for courses taken to date (a photocopy or printout is acceptable at time of application); if short-listed as a finalist, a final official transcript must be provided by your school
+- Include unofficial transcript for courses taken till date (a photocopy or printout is acceptable at time of application) For grade 12 courses, please include marks at interim; if short-listed as a finalist, a final official transcript must be provided by your school.

 - Include copies of any awards, letters of excellence, or other authorized documents demonstrating excellence

 - If successfully awarded a scholarship, provide proof of enrolment for post-secondary studies